JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/cloud-azure/index.md

 ### AWS Toolkit for Rider

-The AWS Toolkit for Rider is an open source plug-in for Rider.
+The AWS Toolkit for Rider is an open source plugin for Rider.
 It's not covered in this tutorial, but there are many examples on the [AWS Toolkit for Rider](https://aws.amazon.com/rider/) website.

 ### See Also